medicationforall/cqterrain/README.md

 # cqterrain
-Generate 3d models of buildings / teraain using CadQuery
+Generate 3d models of buildings / terrain using CadQuery